 - 1 teaspoon kosher salt

-- 1 pound cavatappi or cellentani pasta or any other pasta with a similar cook time
+- 1 pound cavatappi pasta or another pasta with similar cook time

 - 1 teaspoon dijon mustard